 How to use a natural water slide: Starts from a standing position at the top of the chute.
 Take a few steps the and sit down on the slick moss-covered rock.
 Your momentum and the force of the water will push you down the slide.
 Lie back like a pencil, or paddle with your hands to accelerate.
 As a variation, you can also go down “superman style.”
 Have fun and be safe.

 Unlike a man-made water park, this slide is free!
-No fee or permit is required, so get out there and enjoy.
+No fee or permit is required, so get out and enjoy!

 To get to the waterslide: From the intersection of Western Divide Highway and Parker Pass Road (2.6 miles south of Trail of 100 Giants), head east on Parker Pass Road.
 After 6.5 miles, turn north on Lloyd Meadow Road (Forest Route 22S82) and take that road for 5.7 miles to a parking area on the right side of the road.
 A dirt fire road (Route 22S90) leads uphill to the left.
 Park where it is permitted and hike up the fire road up for half a mile.
 As the road rounds a bend, the creek will be visible pouring over a large rock.
 Break off the trail here and get ready for the most fun you can have in Giant Sequoia National Monument.